Expecho/StackOverflow-To-Slack-Tag-Tracker/README.md

   Whether or not notifications about new comments are posted

 ***so_track_question_revisions***
-  Whether or not notifications about modified questions
+  Whether or not notifications about modified questions are posted

 ***so_track_answer_revisions***
   Whether or not notifications about modified answers are posted